BMI 826 / CS 838 Learning Based Methods in Computer Vision

 All starter code and assignments will be in Python with the use of various third party libraries.
 We will make an effort to support MacOS, Windows, and Linux.
 The course includes a quick python tutorial (optional) and assumes you have enough familiarity with procedural and object-oriented programming languages to complete the projects.

 ProjectsThe final project is research-oriented.
-It can be a pure vision project or an application of vision technique in the student's own research area.
+It can be a pure vision project or an application of vision techniques in the student's own research area.
 You are expected to implement one (or more) related research papers, or think of some interesting novel ideas and implement them using the techniques discussed in class.
 Students are encouraged to propose their own project topics.
 You should work on the project in groups of 2-3.
 In your submission, please clearly identify the contribution of both group members.

 - Project Presentation (15%, in class): Each team will be allocated a 15-min slot in class.
 This slot includes a 12-min presentation and a 3-min QA session.